 In a competitive digital world, it is vital to keep your customers engaged and get them to buy what you sell.
 This is called a conversion.

 It isn’t one of the most important metrics that you will need to plan, grow, and increase your business revenue.

 And conversions don’t just happen on their own.
 You have to optimize your product pages for it.

-That’s something that we are going to share with in this blog.
-So, let’s started.
+That’s something that we are going to share within this blog.
+So, let’s start.